ricochen/javascript-koans/README.md

 # JavaScript-koans
-My solutions to the JavaScript koans challenges at https://github.com/mrdavidlaing/javascript-koans
+Solutions to the JavaScript koans challenges at https://github.com/mrdavidlaing/javascript-koans